 As you know, salmon is a versatile fish.
 There are infinite ways to cook salmon, depending on your preferences.
 The same goes when it comes to pairing your salmon dishes with wine.
 You again have countless options, ranging from reds to whites, to rosés, and even sparkling wines.
 So today, we’re talking about how to choose the right wine for your salmon dish.
-We’ll share a few general wine pairing rules to live by plus a couple examples of salmon dishes and wine pairings.
+We’ll share a few general wine pairing rules to live by plus a couple of examples of salmon dishes and wine pairings.
+We also recommend the freshest salmon for your wine pairing, Oshen Salmon.

 Keep in mind, this post is a general guide for salmon and wine pairing.
 We’re hoping you’ll feel totally empowered to choose the right wine when you’re eating salmon.
 That being said, true wine pairing is an art.
 So we always recommend asking the chef or even your butcher what kind of wine they recommend with the dish you’re preparing.